rxweb/RxWebCore.Docs/Docs/step-by-step-guide/project-creation.md

 By running this command.
 It will ask for :

 1. Would you like to create a angular project for your UI development : If you want to create write Y or N
-2. Enter your main database connection string : Database connection string of main database for default application tables.
+2. Enter your main database connection string : Database connection string of main database
-3. Enter your log database connection string : Database connection string of log database for logging(expection logging, data entity logging, requests logging)
+3. Enter your log database connection string : Database connection string of log database

 This will create a create a project of name HumanResourceApplication with the following folder structure: